mdlayher/mdlayher.com/content/about/_index.md

 I enjoy authoring [blog posts](/blog) and [giving presentations](/#talks) about technical content at both meetups and conferences, including GopherCon and KubeCon/Cloud Native Con.
+You can also find me [live-streaming](https://twitch.tv/mdlayher) Go and networking projects on Twitch!
 I see these opportunities as a great challenge and as a force multiplier: by sharing my knowledge with others, we are able to achieve more together than I ever could on my own.

-Some of my non-technology hobbies include [craft beer](https://untappd.com/user/mdlayher), bourbon, exercise, food, and music.
+Some of my non-technology hobbies include [craft beer](https://untappd.com/user/mdlayher), whiskey, exercise, food, and music.
 It's always nice to take a break from computers and enjoy some time away with friends and family!

 If you'd like to get in touch, feel free to reach out on: